Fernando Sarney

+His rise has been shadowed by legal controversies, including money laundering and tax evasion investigations (Operation Faktor, 2006-2010).
 In 2009, Sarney won a court injunction, preventing the newspaper O Estado de São Paulo from publishing "his indictment on corruption charges".
 The newspaper published an article linking Sarney to a political scandal, Senate Secret Acts.
+Critics accuse him of leveraging media power and political connections to influence judicial and electoral processes.
+His CBF appointment reignited debates about elite capture of Brazilian institutions and political interference in football governance.